Is there any such thing as chemical free hair dye?

-The main issue with these ingredients is they are harsh and can cause irritation and sever allergic reactions.
+The main issue with these ingredients is they are harsh and can cause irritation and severe allergic reactions.

 And you only have to recolour your hair every 6 weeks - what about your hairdresser using it all day every day, often hairdressers hands are susceptible to dermatitis because of the constant chemical and water usage and their career often cut short because of health issues around skin irritations and respiratory problems.

 The big question is What's replacing the Ammonia?